 Hormonal imbalances are so incredibly common these days- so much so that even young kids are dealing with them!
 A majority of doctors or natural practitioners out there approach hormonal imbalances with actual hormones.
 I’m not going to get into the nitty gritty about that, but I’m going to share the way that I believe we should be approaching this issue.
 I don’t agree with the hormonal balancing approaches typically, and you’ll understand why in this post!

-What is the ROOT CAUSE of hormonal imbalances?
+What is the ROOT CAUSE of hormonal imbalance?

 If your hormones are out of balance, adding in all of the separate hormones you are deficient in makes zero sense to me.
 Besides the fact that this is not how we’re meant to keep our hormones balanced, this can be extremely hard on the body, especially the liver and adrenals.
 Hormonal imbalances have 3 main root causes: a sluggish liver, stressed adrenals, and a copper imbalance (and these 3 are all connected too!).

-Why is the Liver is important in hormonal health?
+Why is the Liver so important in hormonal health?

 Our livers have about 500 different functions in the body.
 One of the main functions is to keep our hormones balanced, both by creating hormones as needed and filtering out excess hormones that we either make or are exposed to.
 Our livers also make a majority of our cholesterol but can only do so if it is happy and functioning properly.
 ALL OF OUR HORMONES ARE MADE FROM CHOLESTEROL.
 That is the fact that drives me nuts about using individual hormones.